tommy-mor/spy/readme.md

 # spy

 `spy` lets you capture local variables at runtime and access them directly in your REPL.
-Wrap a block with `spy`, and every subexpression becomes instantly evaluable—no manual debugging hacks required.
+Wrap a block with `spy`, and every subexpression becomes instantly evaluable.

 > *"In hindsight, so much of what we hype up as 'exploratory programming' in the REPL is really just coping with the lack of useful type information."*
 > — [this post](https://discuss.ocaml.org/t/whats-your-development-workflow/10358/8)